 Many developments in science and engineering depend on tackling complex optimizations on large scales.
-The challenge motivates an intense search for specific computing hardware that takes advantage of quantum features, stochastic elements, nonlinear dissipative dynamics, in-memory operations, or photonics.
-A paradigmatic optimization problem is finding low-energy states in classical spin systems with fully-random interactions.
+The challenge motivates an intense search for specific computing hardware that takes advantage of quantum features, nonlinear dynamics, or photonics.
+A paradigmatic optimization problem is to find low-energy states in classical spin systems with fully random interactions.
 To date, no alternative computing platform can address such spin-glass problems on a large scale.
-Here we propose and realize an optical scalable spin-glass simulator based on spatial light modulation and multiple light scattering.
+Here, we propose and realize an optical scalable spin-glass simulator based on spatial light modulation and multiple light scattering.
 By tailoring optical transmission through a disordered medium, we optically accelerate the computation of the ground state of large spin networks with all-to-all random couplings.
 Scaling of the operation time with the problem size demonstrates an optical advantage over conventional computing.
-Our results provide a general route towards large-scale computing that exploits speed, parallelism, and coherence of light.
+Our results highlight optical vector-matrix multiplication as a tool for spin-glass problems and provide a general route toward large-scale computing that exploits speed, parallelism, and coherence of light.

 Combinatorial optimization problems are crucial for widespread applications but remain difficult to solve on a large scale with conventional hardware.
 Novel optical platforms, known as coherent or photonic Ising machines, are attracting considerable attention as accelerators on optimization tasks formulable as Ising models.
 Annealing is a well-known technique based on adiabatic evolution for finding optimal solutions in classical and quantum systems made by atoms, electrons, or photons.
 Although various Ising machines employ annealing in some form, adiabatic computing on optical settings has been only partially investigated.
 Here, we realize the adiabatic evolution of frustrated Ising models with 100 spins programmed by spatial light modulation.
 We use holographic and optical control to change the spin couplings adiabatically, and exploit experimental noise to explore the energy landscape.
 Annealing enhances the convergence to the Ising ground state and allows to find the problem solution with probability close to unity.
-Our results demonstrate a photonic scheme for combinatorial optimization in analogy with adiabatic quantum algorithms and enforced by optical vector-matrix multiplications and scalable photonic technology.
+Our results demonstrate a photonic scheme for combinatorial optimization in analogy with adiabatic quantum algorithms and classical annealing methods but enforced by optical vector-matrix multiplications and scalable photonic technology.